Emily sat cross-legged on

 "This room on the right is Dorian's."

 Odysseus poked his head in and saw what looked more like a greenhouse than a bedroom.
-The minotaur was sat at a desk beside the bed and the desk, the top of the wardrobe, and most of the other surfaces in the room were covered in plants, the likes of which Odysseus had never seen or heard of before.
+The minotaur was sat at a desk beside the bed.
+The desk, the top of the wardrobe, and most of the other surfaces in the room were covered in plants, the likes of which Odysseus had never seen or heard of before.

 "Huh.
 I've never seen a starship with a garden," remarked Odysseus.

 "This is not a 'garden'.
 This is a labratory," said Dorian, turning to face the door.
-"And these are my plants.
+"These plants are all mine.
 I wrote them.
 100% original genetic code, totally unique in the universe, all synthesised on my computer."

-Odysseus entered the room properly and inspected the flowers more closely.
+Odysseus entered the room properly and inspected the flowers.
 Their bold pinks and purples and reds and blues were so striking that they looked slightly unnatural, almost like they'd been painted.
 Their oddly-shaped petals and leaves with luminous veins gave off the finest aromas that Odysseus had ever smelled.
 Some smelled like chocolate and freshly-cut grass, others like new books and popcorn.
 "Very impressive.
 And very, VERY illegal.
-People get beheaded for gene modding on some systems.
-I thought you were supposed to be the heroes."
+People get beheaded for gene modding on some systems."

 Dorian shrugged.
 "They're just plants.
 It's not like I'm experimenting on people.
 That, and they never leave the ship.
 'Interplanetery waters' and so on.
-I'm not planning bioweapons or anything, I mostly just do it because they look nice.
+I'm not planning bioweapons or anything, they mostly just look nice.
 Civilisation doesn't factor into my plans at all."

 Odysseus smirked.
 "A mad scientist gardener.
 I like it.
-Hey, why's that the only one in a case?"
+Hey, why's that one in a case?"

 "Anyway," Gwen interrupted, directing Odysseus across the hall.
 "This is Red's room."